-- The proposed siren site is not identified as an outstanding feature or landscape, and it has been established that any adverse effects on natural character will be less than minor. - The proposed activity does not restrict public access in any way. - The proposal is considered appropriate and have a functional and operational need to be located within the coastal environment for the reasons discussed throughout the assessment provided as part of this application.
+- The sirens are predominately not identified as an outstanding feature or landscape, and it has been established that and adverse effects on natural character will be less than minor. - The proposed activity does not restrict public access in any way. - The proposal is considered appropriate and have a functional and operational need to be located within the coastal environment for the reasons discussed throughout the assessment provided as part of this application.

-• The tsunami siren is a method that will mitigate coastal hazards such as tsunami by alerting the community and to ensure their safety.
+The tsunami sirens are a method that will mitigate coastal hazards such as tsunami by alerting the community and to ensure their safety.
 For the reasons noted above, it is considered that the proposal is aligned with the outcomes sought by the NZCPS.

-10.5 Summary
+10.6 Summary

-It is considered that the proposed development is generally in accordance with the objectives and policies of the ODP, PDP, RPS and NZCPS.
+It is considered that the proposed development is generally in accordance with the objectives and policies of the ODP, NZCPS and RPS.